systemd-creds — Lists, shows, encrypts and decrypts service credentials

 Loads the specified (unencrypted plaintext) input credential file, encrypts it and

-writes the (encrypted ciphertext) version to the specified output credential file.
+writes the (encrypted ciphertext) output to the specified target credential file.
 The resulting file

 may be referenced in the